-- Kubernetes cluster: The identified infrastructure to which DCT will be deployed. - HELM: This deploys DCT as a Kubernetes application by referencing HELM charts (.yaml files) that make up the DCT install, either by an external Helm repository (https://dlpx-helmdct.s3.amazonaws.com36, this is the quickest path to installing DCT, as it largely automated) or via local install (this is accomplished by downloading the Helm charts directly via the DCT .tar file on http://download.delphix.com). - kubectl : Is a command line tool that enables administrative communication with the deployed pods (most useful post-deployment or after an upgrade).
+- Kubernetes cluster: The identified infrastructure to which DCT will be deployed. - HELM: This deploys DCT as a Kubernetes application by referencing HELM charts (.yaml files) that make up the DCT install, either by an external Helm repository (https://dlpx-helmdct.s3.amazonaws.com39, this is the quickest path to installing DCT, as it largely automated) or via local install (this is accomplished by downloading the Helm charts directly via the DCT .tar file on download.delphix.com40).